musayann/web3-address-verification-sample/README.md

 # Web3 Address Verification Sample

-A sample implementation on how to verify the address if it belongs to the sender from the backend
+A sample implementation on how to verify if an address belongs to the sender from the backend